 This means that your ad will be the first thing that people see after they type their query into the search bar.

 These things combined, leads to a platform that can generate leads much faster than other platforms.
 That being said, it is also going to be the most expensive platform to utilize.
-If you’re looking for a more cost-effective strategy, SEO may be the option for you.
+If you’re looking for a more cost-effective strategy, SEO services may be the better option for your clinic.